 Vice President of Engineering

-Dr. Mike Gazarik is the vice president of Engineering at Ball Aerospace, where he is responsible for overall strategic and operational leadership of the organization, which includes all disciplines of engineering, as well as enterprise resource and capacity planning, capital investments, internal research and development and intellectual property.
+As the Vice President of Engineering at Ball Aerospace, Dr. Mike Gazarik is responsible for overall strategic and operational leadership of the organization, which includes all disciplines of engineering, as well as program and project execution, capital investments, internal research and development and intellectual property.

 Prior to this position, he served as Technical Director, where he worked to align Ball’s technology development with business development and growth strategies.

-Dr. Gazarik brings more than 25 years of experience in the design, development and deployment of spaceflight systems.
+Gazarik brings more than 25 years of experience in the design, development and deployment of spaceflight systems.
 He joined Ball from NASA Headquarters, where he held the position of Associate Administrator for the Space Technology Mission Directorate.

 He has contributed to the development of technology with application to NASA’s exploration, space operations and science missions.
 In standing up the Space Technology Mission Directorate at NASA Headquarters, he led NASA’s rapid development and incorporation of transformative technologies that enable the agency’s missions and address the nation’s most difficult challenges.

-Prior to joining NASA, Dr. Gazarik served as project manager for the Geosynchronous Imaging Fourier Transform Spectrometer project at the Massachusetts Institute of Technology’s Lincoln Laboratory.
+Prior to joining NASA, Gazarik served as project manager for the Geosynchronous Imaging Fourier Transform Spectrometer project at the Massachusetts Institute of Technology’s Lincoln Laboratory.
 He also led the development of the Airborne Sounder Testbed-Interferometer, an instrument that helps scientists understand temperature and water vapor profiles of the Earth’s atmosphere.
-Dr. Gazarik has worked in the private sector on software and firmware development for commercial and government applications including telecommunications and signal processing.
+Gazarik has worked in the private sector on software and firmware development for commercial and government applications including telecommunications and signal processing.